Skip to main content

 Rule Location

-1. .kilocode/rules/ directory (recommended): Each rule is typically placed in its own Markdown file with a descriptive name:
+Custom rules are primarily loaded from the .kilocode/rules/ directory.
+This is the recommended approach for organizing your project-specific rules.
+Each rule is typically placed in its own Markdown file with a descriptive name:

 project/